-Following the inspection in June 2018 an action plan was developed by the Director of Infection Prevention and Control and the Infection Prevention and Control Team who have worked in collaboration with the Care Groups in implementing and embedding changes in IPC practices in all clinical areas across the Trust.
+Following the inspection in June 2018 an action plan was developed by the Director of Infection Prevention and Control and the Infection Prevention and Control Team who have

 The action plan was regularly reviewed and monitored at the Infection Prevention and Control Committee and Care Group meetings.
 Alongside this there were individual actions plans developed for those clinical areas visited as part of the NHSI inspections to address non-compliance; these were monitored through confirm and challenge meetings.
 The Infection Prevention and Control Team also reviewed IPC processes which led to the development of standardised cleaning checklists and additional training.
 The IPC team members were also aligned to individual ward areas to facilitate better teamwork and support and undertook regular Quality walks in the clinical areas.
 The follow up visit by NHSI in November 2018 rated the Trust as 'amber'.
 A subsequent re-inspection in June 2019 again rated the Trust as 'red'.